Azure/iot-hub-device-update/docs/agent-reference/device-update-agent-extensibility-points.md

 5. and Component Enumerator
     - Allows getting and querying of component hardware modules for proxy updates.

-## Content Handler extension type
+## Step Handler extension type

-The agent defers the business logic for `IsInstalled`, `Download`, `Install`, `Apply`, `Backup`, `Rollback`, and `Cancel` actions to the content handler registered for the update type.
+The agent defers the business logic for `IsInstalled`, `Download`, `Install`, `Apply`, `Backup`, `Rollback`, and `Cancel` actions to the step handler registered for the update type.

-### List of 1st-Party Registered Content Handlers
+### List of 1st-Party Registered Step Handlers

-These are the content handlers that come pre-registered when installing the Debian package and can be found under [src/extensions/step_handlers/](../../src/extensions/step_handlers/):
+These are the step handlers that come pre-registered when installing the Debian package and can be found under [src/extensions/step_handlers/](../../src/extensions/step_handlers/):

 - apt handler ( [README.md](../../src/extensions/step_handlers/apt_handler/README.md) )
   - limited example that can install/remove one or more APT package updates specified in an apt-manifest.json update payload,